gekatateam/neptunus/plugins/processors/parser/README.md

 ## Examples
 A little more about merge mode.

-This is how plugin works, when parser returns multiple events (if "to" is empty):
+This is how plugin works, when parser returns multiple events (if `to` is empty):
 ```json
 # input event data
 {